pydantic/pydantic/docs/api/standard_library_types.md

 ## Deque

 ### `deque`

-Allows `list`, `tuple`, `set`, `frozenset`, `deque`, or generators and casts to a `deque`. when generic parameters are provided, the appropriate validation is applied to the respective items of the `deque`
+Allows `list`, `tuple`, `set`, `frozenset`, `deque`, or generators and casts to a `deque`.
+When generic parameters are provided, the appropriate validation is applied to the respective items of the `deque`

 ### `typing.Deque`

-Handled the same as `deque` above
+Handled the same as `deque` above.

 ```py
 from typing import Deque, Optional